Where You Are

 - Website - Self Injury Outreach and Support

 Victoria is a Mom.
 She also works with FamilySmart an organization committed to making things better for children, youth and young adults with mental health challenges and their families and other caring adults.

 (1) BC Adolescent Health Survey, McCreary Centre Society, 2018

 Kim Leifso has been working with teens for over 20 years, and has spent much of her career working specifically with children and youth struggling with self-harm and suicidal thoughts.
 She is currently working as an Intervention Specialist at Vanguard Secondary School in Langley, BC.
 Over the years, Kim has worked with children, youth, families, and couples involving a multitude of mental health issues and other challenges.
 Kim is also an experienced facilitator and has been invited to provide workshops and training for Corrections Canada, 9-1-1 Operators, RCMP, Doctors of BC, various Public and Private School Districts, and much more.
 She also works as a Violent Threat Risk Assessment trainer with Safer Schools Together.
 Kim holds a Master's of Education in Counselling from the UBC, is a Registered Clinical Counselor, and a member of the American Association of Suicidology.

-Ciara works as a FamilySmart® Youth in Residence providing peer-support, resources, and system navigation to families and young people across BC.
-Having experienced her own mental health concerns, Ciara understands the effect that mental health challenges can have on young people and families, and hopes through sharing her own experience, she can help support those who are struggling.
+We are joined by a FamilySmart® Youth in Residence who provides peer-support, resources, and system navigation to families and young people across BC.
+They understand the effect that mental health challenges can have on young people and families, and help to support those who are struggling.